 In order to be able to respond to recruitment difficulties the Council has a Market Supplement Policy which sets clear criteria for the agreement and retention of a market supplement.
 The Policy is at Appendix I (D).
-Staff receiving market supplements were from the Environmental Health, Planning and in the Legal teams.
-However, a review carried out in 2014 on market supplements resulted in Environmental Health staff having their supplement removed based on external pay data.
-Currently, there are seventeen employees in receipt of Market Supplements that are either working in Planning or Legal teams.
+Staff receiving market supplements are from the Planning and Legal teams.
+Currently, there are twenty five employees in receipt of Market Supplements that are either working in Planning or Legal teams.